Unboxed-Software/solana-course/content/intro-to-reading-data.md

-# Reading Data From The Solana Network
+# Read Data From The Solana Network

 # Lesson Objectives